webdriverio/webdriverio/website/docs/BoilerplateProjects.md

     - Database support to any RDBMS (Oracle, MySql, TeraData, Vertica etc.), executing any queries / fetching result set etc. with examples for E2E testing
     - Multiple reporting (Spec, Xunit/Junit, Allure, JSON) and Hosting Allure and Xunit/Junit reporting on WebServer.
     - Examples with demo app https://search.yahoo.com/  and http://the-internet.herokuapp.com.
-    - BrowserStack, Sauce Labs, LambdTest and Appium specific .config file ( for playback on mobile device.)` For one click Appium setup on local machine for iOS and Android refer to [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX)
+    - BrowserStack, Sauce Labs, LambdTest and Appium specific `.config` file (for playback on mobile device).
+For one click Appium setup on local machine for iOS and Android refer to [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX).

 ## [amiya-pattnaik/webdriverIO-with-mochaBDD](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD)